One Piece (1999 TV series): Release

-In October 2024, it was announced that the anime series would go on hiatus until April 2025, and that a remastered and re-edited version of the "Fishman Island" story arc would air in the show's timeslot during the break.
-After returning, the show would move to Sunday nights for the first time since 2006, marking the anime's return to a primetime network timeslot. episode 1123 premiered on April 5, 2025, as part of the network's Premium Saturday timeslot before moving to its fixed Sunday night slot a day later, beginning with episode 1124 on April 6.
+In October 2024, it was announced that the anime series would go on hiatus until April 2025, and that a remastered and re-edited version of the Fishman Island story arc would air in the show's timeslot during the break.
+After returning, the show moved to Sunday nights for the first time since 2006, marking the anime's return to a primetime network timeslot.
+Episode 1123 premiered on April 5, 2025, as part of the network's Premium Saturday timeslot before moving to its fixed Sunday night slot a day later, beginning with episode 1124 on April 6.

+A "special episode" set after the events of the Wano Country arc, titled "Luffy, Law", was screened at the MBS Anime Fest 2025 on February 19, 2025, and was released onto the series' official YouTube channel the following day.

 On October 28, 2025, it was announced that the series would go on hiatus from January to March 2026.
-It set to return in April 2026 and adopt a divided, two-cours-per-year structure, with a maximum of 26 episodes annually.
+It resumed with the Elbaph arc on April 5, 2026, and will adopt a divided, two-cours-per-year structure, with a maximum of 26 episodes annually.
 This marks a shift from the continuous year-round structure that has been in place since the series' premiere in 1999.